evvic/design-patterns/observer/README.md

 # Observer

 - Getting notifications when things happen
+- Two participants:
     - The **observer** is an object that wishes to be informed about events happening in the system
     - The **observable** is the entity generating the events
+        - The observable netity is intrusive
+            - i.e. Perswon class needs to be modified so that it can be observable

 - Terminology (for Boost, Qt, etc..)
     - Event/**signal**: gives indication when something changed